Rawmarsh Ryecroft Infant School Pupil Premium Information

 We received the Pupil Premium Grant shown above in 2017-18 and this will be used to help to raise the attainment and support our free school meals pupils.

 The PPG is aimed at accelerating pupil progress so that all pupils achieve at least age related expectations.
-(To support this we are involved in various initiatives 2017-18-and continuing to the end of the academic year 2016-17).
+(To support this we are involved in various initiatives and have a number of interventions planned for 2017-18).

 This funding helps us to meet our vision of the best possible achievement at Rawmarsh Ryecroft Infant School for all our pupils including the most vulnerable/ socially deprived.

-With the money this academic year the Governors are making the following provision for this group which the funding helps to provide:
+With the money this financial year the Governors are making the following provision for this group which the funding helps to provide:

-Small group work with experienced staff focusing on overcoming gaps in learning-Y2 support group.
+Small group work with experienced staff focusing on overcoming gaps in learning-Y2 (and Y1) English support group within a small nurturing environment to help to develop self-esteem and self-confidence.

-Providing access to additional teaching and learning opportunities provided by experienced staff, the Learning Mentor, TAs, and other multi-agency professionals.
+Access to additional teaching and learning opportunities provided by experienced staff including Teaching Assistants and other multi-agency professionals.

 Providing specialist groups at all stages.

-Providing 1:1 specialist support/ additional teaching and learning opportunities for pupils from the school’s learning mentor or specialist trained teaching assistants /cover supervisors to enable them to develop confidence and help to overcome some of their barriers to learning.
-Providing time for the learning mentor to implement work which gives pupils a voice.
+Providing 1:1 specialist support/ additional teaching and learning opportunities for pupils from specialist trained teaching assistants /cover supervisors to enable them to develop confidence and help to overcome some of their barriers to learning.
+Providing time for the trained staff to implement work which gives pupils’ a voice.

 Providing ‘extra reading support’ for pupils to help to ‘diminish the difference’ between them and their peers.